LAntonioag/CourseProject/Codebook.md

 							0.00000001 to 0.99999999

 tGravityAccstdY 			10
-						Standard deviation  of the gravity acceleration in the Y axis with a low pass Butterworth filter with a corner frequency of 0.3 Hz..
+						Standard deviation  of the gravity acceleration in the Y axis with a low pass Butterworth filter with a corner frequency of 0.3 Hz.
 							0.00000001 to 0.99999999

 tGravityAccstdZ 			10
-						Standard deviation  of the gravity acceleration in the Z axis with a low pass Butterworth filter with a corner frequency of 0.3 Hz..
+						Standard deviation  of the gravity acceleration in the Z axis with a low pass Butterworth filter with a corner frequency of 0.3 Hz.
 							0.00000001 to 0.99999999

 tBodyAccJerkmeanX 			10